Chicago Cubs host Marlins, White Sox face A's in post-season playoffs schedule

 RELATED: 2020 MLB playoffs: Wild-card standings, playoff picture and postseason format

-It has been that long since the Sox were postseason playing, making this a first for guys like Tim Anderson, Lucas Giolito and even RBI leader Jose Abreu, but stumbling to the finish is less than ideal.
+It has been over a decade since the Sox were postseason playing, making this a first for guys like Tim Anderson, Lucas Giolito and even RBI leader Jose Abreu, but stumbling to the finish is less than ideal.

-Whereas, the Cubs know the drill, with five postseason appearances in the last six years.
+To celebrate, the Sox are giving away free flags to the first 5,000 fans who show up to Guaranteed Rate Field between 12 p.m. and 7 p.m.
+Monday.

+With five postseason appearances in the last six years, the Cubs know the the drill.
+But what will be new for everyone is the best-of-three structure, no fans in the stands, and pandemic protocols as they chase a World Series after a weird season.
+Both teams will work out Monday.

 RELATED: Chicago White Sox, Cubs announce 2021 schedules